Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Quantum Computing

 \subsection{Entanglement}

 Quantum entanglement is a fundamental characteristic exclusive to quantum systems, absent in classical systems.
 In the process of entanglement, two or more particles interact in such a way that their individual states become inseparable, even when they are physically separated by a significant distance.
 Consequently, measurements performed on entangled qubits at one end will yield correlated results at the other end.
-Entangled qubits demonstrate a high level of coordination, making them suitable for tasks that require synchronization or coordination \citep{4483}.\\ \\Combinatorial optimization problems typically possess multiple solutions, each with an equal probability of occurrence.
+Entangled qubits demonstrate a high level of coordination, making them suitable for tasks that require synchronization or coordination \citep{4483}.

+Combinatorial optimization problems typically possess multiple solutions, each with an equal probability of occurrence.
 When these problems are given to binary devices, they need to individually solve each possibility.
 In contrast, quantum computers leverage the unique characteristic of entanglement to access multiple problem solutions simultaneously.
 Quantum computers do not solve problems through parallel computation, where all possible solutions are attempted simultaneously to reduce execution time.
-Instead, qubits, capable of existing in two states simultaneously, explore multiple solutions simultaneously while in superposition, and upon measurement, produce the optimal result\citep{Farhi2014}.\\ \\Quantum entanglement refers to a unique and exclusive connection between two qubits, wherein no other qubit elsewhere can access or share this entanglement information.
+Instead, qubits, capable of existing in two states simultaneously, explore multiple solutions while in superposition, and upon measurement, produce the optimal result \citep{Farhi2014}.

+Quantum entanglement refers to a unique and exclusive connection between two qubits, wherein no other qubit elsewhere can access or share this entangled information.
 This characteristic provides quantum networks with enhanced privacy and security capabilities.
 In quantum communication systems, information is transmitted through entangled qubits between physically separated quantum processors.
 This remarkable phenomenon is often referred to as teleportation.
-During the teleportation process, the sender does not require knowledge of the recipient's location or the specific details of the quantum state being teleported\citep{Bouwmeester_1997}
+During the teleportation process, the sender does not require knowledge of the recipient's location or the specific details of the quantum state being teleported \citep{Bouwmeester_1997}.